-where ${{r_b}({z_{{b_i}{b_{i + 1}}}},\mathcal{X})}$ is an IMU measurement residual between the body state $x_i$ and $x_{i+1}$. $B$ is the set of all pre-integrated IMU measurements in the sliding window. ${{r_f}(z_{_{{f_j}}}^{{c_i}},\mathcal{X})}$ and ${{r_l}(z_{_{{l_j}}}^{{c_i}},\mathcal{X})}$ are the point feature re-projection residual and the line feature re-projection residual, respectively. $F$ and $L$ are the sets of point features and line features observed by camera frames. ${{r_L}(\hat z_i^j,\mathcal{X},\hat q_v^w,\hat p_v^w)}$ is loop re-projection residual and $Loop$ is the set of loop closure frames. $\{r_p,J_p\}$ is prior information that can be computed after marginalizing out a frame in the sliding window\cite{shen2015tightly}, and $J_p$ is the prior Jacobian matrix from the resulting Hessian matrix after the previous optimization. $\rho $ is the Cauchy robust function used to suppress outliers.
-Here we make changes based on the residual edges of VINS-Mono, from the original BA optimization of feature points to the BA optimization of point-line combination.
+in which ${{r_b}({z_{{b_i}{b_{i + 1}}}},\mathcal{X})}$ is the IMU measurement residual between the body state $x_i$ and $x_{i+1}$. $B$ is the set of all IMU pre-integrated measurements within sliding window. ${{r_f}(z_{_{{f_j}}}^{{c_i}},\mathcal{X})}$ and ${{r_l}(z_{_{{l_j}}}^{{c_i}},\mathcal{X})}$ are the point feature re-projection residual and the line feature re-projection residual, respectively. $F$ and $L$ are the sets of point features and line features extracted from camera frames. ${{r_L}(\hat z_i^j,\mathcal{X},\hat q_v^w,\hat p_v^w)}$ is loop re-projection residual and $Loop$ represents the set of loop closure frames.
+After marginalizing a frame from the sliding window, $\{r_p,J_p\}$ is prior information that can be calculated \cite{shen2015tightly}, and the prior Jacobian matrix $J_p$ is from the Hessian matrix after the previous optimization.
+We can use $\rho $ (Cauchy robust function) to constraint outliers.
+Here the residual edges of VINS-Mono are changed from optimizing feature points to optimize the combination of point-line features.

-When inputting a new frame, we marginalize the last frame in the sliding window\cite{shen2015tightly} to maintain the window size.